pranavl/ARBaseLib/README.md

 The application was built and tested on the [Epson Moverio BT-200 smart glasses](http://www.epson.com/cgi-bin/Store/jsp/Landing/moverio-bt-200-smart-glasses.do?ref=van_moverio_2014).

 ##Code Example
+The following packages were added to the ARBaseLib project to extend the functionality of this library.

 ####`org.artoolkit.ar.base.rendering`
+The `ARRenderer` and `RenderUtils` classes were found in the original source.
+All other classes are new.

 The `rendering` package contains the general representation of a surface that can be rendered along with some sample shapes.
 The `Shape` abstract class defines the elements needed to render a surface, namely a collection of points defined by coordinates, the indices of each point that defines a face of the surface, and an array of colors corresponding to each point.